pieroszek/Tsuku/README.md

 Commands:

-`t` is the base command,

-`t l` lists all the tasks
+`l` lists all the tasks

-`t c name` c is for create, name is the name of the task
+`c name` c is for create, name is the name of the task

-`t r name/index` r is for remove, using either the name or the index that is show in the list
+`r ` r is for remove, asks for input, taking index or name of item

 Download:

 For now you gotta download the .py and data.txt, put them into the same dir since the .py writes and reads from the txt file.